openedx/edx-platform/CONTRIBUTING.rst

    will close it.
 You are welcome to re-open it when you are ready to engage.

 ############################
-Expections You Have of Us
+Expectations You Have of Us
 ############################

 1. Within a week of opening up a pull request, one of our community managers